tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_sample_requests.md

 After you have a request configured (a process similar to [Postman](docapis_postman.html)), you can generate a code snippet by going to **File > Export Request**.

 The Postman app also has the ability to generate code snippets in a similar way.
 I covered this process in an earlier tutorial on [using the JSON from the response payload](docapis_json_console.html).
-In Postman, after you configure your request, click the **Code** link.
+In Postman, after you configure your request, click the **Code** link (which appears below the Save button in the upper-right area).

 <img src="images/postmangeneratecodesnippet.png" class="medium" alt="Generate code snippet" />

-Then select the language you want, such as jQuery:
+Then select the language you want, such as JavaScript > Jquery AJAX:

 <img src="images/postmancodesnippet.png" class="medium" alt="JavaScript Ajax code snippet" />